Multiobjective Aerodynamic Design Optimization of the NASA Common Research Model

 Despite these developments, the use of TS in MOBO remains relatively unexplored.
 Existing methods that incorporate TS often do so in conjunction with traditional scalarization or hypervolume techniques, inheriting their associated limitations.
 For example, Thompson Sampling Efficient Multiobjective Optimization (TSEMO)~\cite{bradford2018efficient} samples Pareto sets from GP posteriors and evaluates them using hypervolume improvement.
 TS with Chebyshev scalarization (TS-TCH) likewise depends on scalarized objectives.
-Multiobjective Regionalized Bayesian Optimization (MORBO)~\cite{daulton2022multi} introduces a trust-region strategy and uses TS to identify local candidates; however, it ultimately relies on hypervolume improvement for selection and its capability to handle constraints remains unclear.
+Multiobjective Regionalized Bayesian Optimization (MORBO)~\cite{daulton2022multi} introduces a trust-region strategy and uses TS to identify local candidates; however, it ultimately relies on hypervolume improvement for selection.

 \paragraph{Existing limitations and our contributions.} In summary, current MOBO methods exhibit one or more of the following limitations: (1) Reliance on acquisition functions that lead to difficult inner optimization problems, reducing sample efficiency; (2) Limited or no support for batch acquisitions; and (3) Difficulty handling noisy objectives.
 Our proposed approach addresses these challenges by targeting three key desiderata: (i) sample efficiency in both sequential and batch settings, (ii) robustness to noisy objective evaluations, and (iii) simplicity of implementation.